2020PB/police-brutality/reports/Oregon.md

 Footage shows riot police charging at a handful of protestors walking away.
 Several of these protestors are shoved, thrown to the ground or tackled.
 Police arrest a handful of these protestors.

-tags: push, shove, throw, tackle, arrest, protestor
+tags: push, shove, throw, tackle, arrest, protester

 id: or-portland-33